-Given the continued increase in COVID-19 cases across the country, we will monitor these trends closely in the coming weeks.
-I encourage you to review and share the many resources within this page to support a safe return to sports.
+Given the continued increase in COVID-19 cases, we will monitor these trends closely in the coming weeks.
+Additionally, I welcome you to learn more about our TeamSnap Health Check announcement shared last week.
+We remain committed to a safe return to sport for all.

 Score calculated using registrations, invitations and events measured as a % relative to the same trailing 28 day period from 2019.

 Social distancing (if possible) wear face masks, have sanitizer and soap and water available for cleaning

 Distance & sanitation!
 Don’t think masks would work!

 Follow USA Softball guidelines regarding "Back to the Ballpark Guidelines" covering self-health assessments, social distancing (6'), using hand sanitizer frequently - but not wearing masks during games.

 Temperature checks, sanitizing all equipment, wearing masks on the sidelines, spectator's and athletes keeping 6 feet distance when possible.

 I feel it is too early because the first practice out, I did not see social distancing being enforced by coaches with their players, nor did I see all coaches taking precautions by wearing a mask.

 Masks for all parties on sideline and team bench.
 Spacing of players personal items and of players during hydration breaks.